jeqo/jeqo.github.io-src/content/posts/2022-05-11-kafka-quotas/index.md

 - ops
 ---

-Kafka quotas have been around for a while since the initial versions of the project — though not necessarily being enabled in most deployments.
+Kafka quotas have been around for a while since initial versions of the project — though not necessarily being enabled in most deployments that I have seen.

-This post goes through sharing some thoughts on how to start adopting the usage of quotas and giving some practical advice, and a bit of the history of quotas in the Kafka project.
+This post shares some thoughts on how to start adopting quotas and gives some practical advice, and a bit of the history of quotas in the Kafka project.

 <!--more-->

 ## Why quotas are important?

-Once you're in a multi-tenant environment (i.e. more than 1 team is using a Kafka cluster), it's recommended to use quotas to avoid having any of the tenants over-consuming or monopolizing the cluster resources available.
+Once more than 1 team / use-case start to share a Kafka cluster, there is an increasing need to avoid having any of the tenants over-consuming or monopolizing the cluster resources available.
+This is the role of Kafka quotas.

-This doesn't necessarily mean having quotas for each and every application, but it can start with a good default quotas definition for all applications, and then extend them only for the outliers.
+This doesn't necessarily mean having quotas for each and every application though, but it can start with a good default quotas definition for all applications, and then extend them only for the outliers.

-If you think about it, you may need to define only _1_ quota to get started; and, if fair enough, it can be the only quota to ever define.
+If you think about it, you may only need to define _1_ quota to get started; and just add new ones for the outliers — applications needing more (or maybe less?) than the defaults.

-This default quota represents the default SLA for customers: "these are the default ingress and egress bandwidth your application will be allowed to use by default".
+This default quotas represents an initial SLA for customers: "these are the default ingress and egress bandwidth your application will be allowed to use by default".
-If this is enough – the goal is to make the defaults _good_ enough to avoid getting every tenant to request more resources — then no changes to quotas would be needed.
+If this is enough – and the goal is to make the defaults _good_ enough to avoid getting every tenant to request more resources — then there is no need for additional quotas.
 Only the outliers that require higher bandwidth will need additional quotas for their users.

 Keep in mind that when quotas are reached, the behavior is to throttle — not to fail.
-This is something tenants will have to weigh on to accept a certain quota limit.
+Tenants have to weigh on this to accept a certain quota limit.

 ## How do start adopting the usage of quotas?